joalisonpereira/expo-next-router/README.md

 ```

 - Reads the config file, mirrors `page`, `layout`, and `not-found` files into `app/`, and removes orphaned routes.
-- When `watch: true`, a watcher observes `pagesDir` and keeps routes synchronized automatically.
+- When `watch: true`, a watcher observes `workDir` and keeps routes synchronized automatically.

 For day-to-day development, add `concurrently` to your `package.json` so the router runs alongside `expo start`: